German efficiency in doubt after airport debacle

 That is indeed a most worrying aspect for many Germans.
 At first the postponements of the Berlin airport were more of a source of bemused derision inside Germany about the northeastern capital city that many in the south and west love to hate.

-But the series of lengthening delays is now turning out to be more than a joke or a slight inconvenience for travellers.
+But the series of lengthening delays is now turning out to be more than a joke or a slight inconvenience for travelers.

 HITS GERMAN PSYCHE